eleavydev/rock-paper-scissors-el/README.md

       - Enter name.
       - Choose number of rounds to play ie 5, 7 or 9.
       - Set difficulty of game ie Low or Medium
+      - Choose audio on/off
   - Based on this user input, I would:
        - Personalise messages using users name.
        - Dynamically set the number of rounds that are played before game over modal displays.
        - Introduce Lizard and Spock elements to the game to increase the difficulty of the game.
+       - Introduce applause at the end if the player wins.

 ## The Game page
 The game page is made up of different sections: Header, Instructions and Choice area, Player and Machine area, Game Messages area and Rules area.